• Skip to primary navigation

 Instructions

-• In a large mixing bowl, beat together the butter and sugars until light and creamy.
+• In a large mixing bowl, beat together the butter and sugar until well creamed, light and fluffy.

-• Add the eggs one at a time, beating after each addition and add the vanilla, beating to combine.
+• Add the eggs one at a time, beating after each addition.
+Then add the vanilla, beating to combine.

-• Add in the soured milk and beat slowly to combine.
+• Add the buttermilk and gently beat to incorporate. (see note)

-• Once baked, remove from the oven and allow to cool in the tins for a few minutes before carefully flipping out onto a wire rack to cool completely.
+• Remove from the oven and allow to cool in the pan for a few minutes before turning out to cool completely on a wire rack.

 Nutrition